 Staying at the top of your game on social media can be difficult these days.
-Pay-to-play has become a major part of the social media scene, making it necessary to buy advertising.
-In addition, we must post organic content for our followers.
-While social media algorithms usually penalize accounts that publish too frequently, Twitter seems to be the only social network that welcomes it, so long as it is not duplicate, over-automated content.
-The secret to your success on Twitter, though, will come down to choosing and properly utilizing the right Twitter scheduler for your needs.
+Pay-to-play has become a major part of the social media scene, making it necessary to buy advertising on social channels.
+We must also post organic content for our followers.
+While social media algorithms usually penalize accounts that publish too frequently, Twitter seems to be the only social network that welcomes it, as long as it is not duplicated, over-automated content.
+The secret to your success on Twitter, though, will come down to choosing and properly utilizing the right Twitter scheduler for your needs, as scheduling posts is one of the best ways to show that you are an active user and ready to engage with your audience–provided, of course, that you tweet at peak times and make utilize an effective tool to do so.

-Of course, one of the best ways to deal with the sheer volume of content on social media is by using a scheduling tool.
-These allow you to set up postings for times when you can’t be online or set and forget a series.
+One of the best ways to deal with the sheer volume of content on social media is by using a scheduling tool, both for scheduling single posts and bulk scheduling to deliver continuous engagement.
+These allow you to set up posts for times when you can’t be online or set and forget a series.
 While social media schedulers are recommended for every social network, they are perhaps most important on Twitter.
-Let’s take a look at the why and how of using a Twitter scheduler, along with some great examples.
+Let’s take a look at the why and how of using a Twitter scheduler, along with some great examples to get started with social media post automation via a reliable scheduler.

 Why You Need a Twitter Scheduler

-Getting a Twitter scheduler has many benefits: it’s more than simple convenience.
-And if you’ve ever tried to do a whole bunch of social media things throughout the day, you’ll understand how time-consuming these tasks can be.
+Getting a Twitter scheduler has many benefits.
+It’s more than simple convenience or daily posting.
+If you’ve ever tried to do a whole bunch of social media things throughout the day, you’ll understand how time-consuming social content can be while trying to keep engagement alive.
+Scheduling can step in and help with customer engagement, profile visits, and more.
+The most significant benefits are the following:

-There’s no question that batch processing of content is more effective.
-Simply compose all of the Tweets for whatever block of time you are going to do, then start posting.
-In many cases, you can spend a half an hour and schedule dozens of Tweets.
-Then, unless you need to change something suddenly, you can walk away from posting.
-This is more than simply convenient: with the time saved, you’re free to do other marketing tasks.
+There’s no question that batch processing of content ideas is more effective.
+Simply compose daily Tweets for a dedicated block of time, then start posting.
+In many cases, you can spend a half an hour and schedule dozens of future Tweets.
+Then, unless you need to change something, you can walk away from posting without sacrificing getting your posts out to a wider audience or the appearance of an active presence.
+This is more than simply convenient: with the time saved, you’re free to do other marketing tasks and continue to bring in a larger audience.

-Using a Twitter scheduler also helps with consistency.
-Perhaps the best feature besides productivity is the ability to maintain an editorial calendar regardless of what happens to you.
-For instance, if you need to go on vacation then the scheduler can automate everything until you get back.
-At the same time, you can use the editorial calendar to compose Tweets and then schedule them in advance.
+Using a Twitter scheduler tool also helps with maintaining a consistent presence.
+Perhaps the best feature besides productivity is the ability to maintain a consistent posting schedule regardless of what happens to you.
+For instance, if you need to go on vacation, the scheduler tool can automate everything until you get back without sacrificing business growth.
+You can use an editorial calendar to compose Tweets and schedule them in advance.

-With a Twitter scheduler, it’s easy to let your tweets work for you 24/7 wherever you are in the world.
-For example, although I am US-based I have clients in Asia.
+With a Twitter scheduler, it’s easy to let your online presence work for you 24/7 wherever you are in the world.
+For example, although I am US-based, I have clients in Asia.
 Having a video chat takes planning due to the time zones.
-However, I could use a scheduler on their behalf to ensure that client Tweets are sent out to reach their market-even if it’s the middle of the night their time when I set them.
+However, I could use a scheduler on their behalf to ensure that client Tweets are sent out to reach their market, even if it’s the middle of the night their time when I set them.
 The same goes for holidays that are country-specific.

-Finally, using a Twitter scheduler frees up your time to actually engage on Twitter.
-This means responding to people who @mention you or otherwise ask for feedback.
+Finally, using a Twitter scheduler frees up your time to actually engage through your online presence.
+This means responding to people who @mention you, use relevant hashtags, or otherwise ask for feedback.
 In addition, you can check the profiles of people who are engaging with your brand in different ways.
 Since many consumers prefer it when brands are responsive, this is a major advantage.
-Finally, having time for engagement frees you up to do more loyalty marketing.
+Finally, having time for engagement frees you up to do more loyalty marketing campaigns.

 What to Look for When Choosing a Twitter Scheduler

 Now that you understand the value of using a Twitter scheduler, let’s take a look at the things you should consider when choosing one.
 They vary widely in features, ease of use, and cost.
-For that reason, these factors should be balanced to meet your company’s needs and budget.
+For that reason, these factors should be balanced and made by data-driven decisions to meet your company’s needs and budget.

 These applications, like so many others in marketing, have a wide range of prices.
-Some of them are free, while others can get quite pricy.
-On the other hand, there’s always a “value” proposition that surrounds features and ease of use.
-Whatever scheduler you choose, make sure you’re getting the right product at the right price to maximize your ROI.
+Some of them are free, while others can get quite pricey.
+On the other hand, there’s always a “value” proposition that surrounds key features and ease of use.
+Whatever scheduler you choose, make sure you’re getting the right product at the right price to maximize your ROI and business goals.

 Ease of scheduling tweets

-Some Twitter scheduler developers have made their program easy to use, while others are more complicated.
+Some Twitter post scheduler developers have made their program easy to use, while others are more complicated.
 Sometimes this has to do with the number of options and features.
 However, the program should never be clunky or cumbersome.
-Rather, you need something that’s intuitive and easy to understand.
+You need a post planner that’s intuitive and easy to understand.

-Ask yourself: does it offer a schedule or calendar to add tweets to?
+Does it offer a schedule or calendar to add tweets to?
 Since one of the major reasons to use a Twitter scheduler is supporting your editorial calendar, having a native calendar is a definite bonus.
-However, if the scheduler doesn’t have one, then make sure you have another way to keep track of what needs to be said and when.
+If the scheduler doesn’t have one, make sure you have another way to keep track of what needs to be said and when.

 Ability to change the schedule

 Sometimes it’s necessary to change schedules on Twitter.
-Ask yourself: can you easily move tweets around once they are scheduled?
+Can you easily move tweets around once they are scheduled?
 There are a lot of reasons why you might need to do this, such as a postponed sales event or changing corporate strategies.
 However, the most common situation is that you make a mistake during scheduling or decide to switch the order of Tweets.
-No matter the reason, it shouldn’t be overly complicated.
+This process shouldn’t be complicated for your social messages, so plan accordingly.

 Adaptability to emergencies

 Is there a pause button in case you need to pause activity when there is a crisis?
 These crises can take many different forms.
-For instance, a key employee might die or resign suddenly.
+A key employee might die or resign suddenly.
 There also could be a disaster or challenge that interrupts operations.
-As an example, when the Colonial Pipeline was shut down by a ransomware attack recently, you can be sure that their social media accounts needed to be paused.
-Then, they sent out new notices to update the public.
+When the Colonial Pipeline was shut down by a ransomware attack recently, for instance, their social media accounts needed to be paused.
+They sent out new notices to update the public as needed–something that would be much easier with schedule platforms that offer that functionality.

 Depending on your price point and needs, you might need assistance with content curation.
 One way that a Twitter scheduler can be beneficial is if it gives you content suggestions.
 In this case, they typically base suggestions on keywords, topics, and your brand community.